How I Recovered from a Hamstring Injury, Quick – Also for Sciatica Pain Relief

 Hamstring stretch.
 I used a PNF (Proprioceptive Neuromuscular Facilitation – activating muscles before stretching them) technique here where I push my heel into the floor for 3-5 seconds, then I can sink more forward.
 Repeat 3-5 times.
 Hold 30 – 60 seconds each side.

 Keeping your hips facing forward, take your hands to the side of the straight leg.
-You’re definitley going to feel this one in your sciatic nerve.
-I used a yoga block for stability here.
+You’re definitely going to feel this in your sciatic nerve.
+I used a yoga block for stability.
 Keep your back straight and don’t forget about your hip alignment.
 And breathe.

 Spinal twist.
 Think as if you had a level on each side of your ribs, shoulder, and hips.
 Don’t start tilting.
 One hand goes on the opposite knee, the other hand behind you.
-Don’t forget to breathe and relax as your internal organs get wrung out, lol.
+The movement comes from the spinal muscles, not from forcing the twist.

 NERVE FLOSSING